-Informed Opinions is delighted to be able to draw on the advice of a small group of smart, engaged and accomplished women with a demonstrated appreciation of the value of diverse voices, particular knowledge of related issues, and connections to relevant institutions and individuals.
+Informed Opinions is delighted to be able to draw on the advice of a small group of smart, engaged and accomplished individuals with a demonstrated appreciation of the value of diverse voices, particular knowledge of related issues, and connections to relevant institutions and people.
 Their insights and suggestions are helping us to make even more of a difference.

 Interested in using your expertise to contribute to the direction of Informed Opinions?
 Contact us, today.

-Evelyne Guindon leads Women Deliver’s engagement to enhance the relationships and resources that power our work for girls and women around the world.
-With over 25 years of experience, Evelyne was most recently with Cuso International, one of Canada’s largest international development organizations, where she served as Chief Executive Officer.
-She has also served on the leadership teams of Right To Play International, CARE Canada and the Micronutrient Initiative helping to navigate these organizations through significant change and growth.
+Evelyne Guindon is the Director, External relations of Women Deliver, a leading global advocate for the health, rights and wellbeing of girls and women engagement.
+In this capacity she works to enhance the relationships and resources that power the organization’s work for girls and women around the world.
+With over 25 years of experience, Evelyne was most recently with CUSO International, one of Canada’s largest international development organizations, where she served as Chief Executive Officer.
+She has also served on the leadership teams of Right To Play International, CARE Canada and the Micronutrient Initiative, helping to navigate these organizations through significant change and growth.
 Evelyne has a solid track record of ensuring important initiatives have the resources required to deliver sustained impact.

 Over the years, Evelyne has led programs and operations in Africa, Asia, Latin America and North America.
 Working to ensure girls and women reach their full potential has been the sturdy thread woven throughout her career and volunteer life.
 Evelyne launched her career in sexual and reproductive rights in Canada and was subsequently part of this important movement for several years in Southern Africa.
 Her experience has led her to be a steadfast champion of the potential that partnerships hold.

-She is humbled and proud to share that to date she’s had the privilege of winning awards in 5 domains of fundraising from 5 different associations.
-She is also proud to have led the acquisition of more than $100M in ongoing giving by networking, partnering, and building high performance teams.
-In her spare time she is a Supreme Gleaner for local fruit charity Not Far From The Tree.
+Her work has won awards in five fundraising domains and she is proud to have led the acquisition of more than $100M in ongoing giving by networking, partnering, and building high-performance teams.
+In her spare time, she is a Supreme Gleaner for local fruit charity Not Far From The Tree.